jdougan/banzhaf-byte/README.md

 - The Pascal source file has many, many OCR errors.
 	- Find an Apple Pascal compatible compiler and make it work.
 - Put the data in the global space instead of the thread local space and benchmark?
-- Float output formatting needs to be more fully specified, or there is a decent chance the tests will incorrectly fail.
+- Float output formatting needs to be more fully specified, or there is a decent chance some tests will incorrectly fail.
 - Need doc on updating test cases if they fail due to reformatting.

 - DONE Currently depends on a private library for a lame sort algo.
 Should remove dependency.